vmstio/docs/content/rules/process.md

 ## Reports

-When a post is reported, all members of the staff receive an email alert and an alert message is posted to the "vmst.io Moderation" room in Discord.
+When a post is reported, all members of the staff receive an email alert and an alert message and an alert in the Mastodon user interface.
-Both alerts include links to the report in the Mastodon UI.

 Reports about members of the staff cannot be seen by that staff member in the Mastodon UI.

-For whatever action Moderators take on a report, in addition to the action being logged in the Mastodon system, they should post the action to the thread in Discord as an indicator that they've followed up.
-If you need to loop in another staffer for an assist do so via @mention within Discord.

 ### Confidentiality